pirapira/bamboo/doc/semantics.md

 People familiar with EVM semantics might ask what happens when state changes are reverted.
 The Bamboo semantics do not see the state reversion.
 From a history in the EVM, you can pick up unreverted executions, and the Bamboo semantics can run there.

-(TODO: maybe I should not mention the possibilites that the program fails because of out-of-gas in EVM?)
+(TODO: maybe I should not mention the possibilities that the program fails because of out-of-gas in EVM?)

 ## Pending Execution State